-Two smaller treatises, one on planetary and cometary trajectories (E66), and another on optics (E88), appeared at about the same time (1744 resp.
+Two smaller treatises, one on planetary and cometary trajectories (E66) and another on optics (E88), appeared at about the same time (1744 resp., 1746).
+The latter is of historical interest insofar as it started the debate of Newton's particle versus Euler's own wave theory of light.